monkrus/aila_gemini_1.5/README.md

 # aila_vertex_ai
-Attempt to use multimodal model from Vertex AI
+Deploy multimodal model from Vertex AI that takes pdf, image and sound file and produces an output in the form of chatbot.

 Required:
 `pip install --upgrade google-cloud-aiplatform`